mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 ## Data and Datasets

-For the initial examples in this section we will use the Roman Road data from the Iberian Penninsula.
+For the initial examples in this section we will use the Roman Road data from the Iberian Peninsula.
 This dataset consists of a [csv file of a set of Roman settlements](data/Hispania_nodes.csv) and a [csv file of an edge list](data/Hispania_roads) defining connections among those settlements in terms of roads.

 First we map the basic road network.
 We have commented the code below to explain what is happening at each stage.